Mahmoudz/Porto/docs/docs-ai/Intro.md

 Porto AI is in **private testing**.
 The detailed playbook, structure, conventions, agent skills, and how to make a codebase ultra-efficient for AI agents, is being released piece by piece.

-Want in before the public release, or hands-on help making your codebase dramatically more efficient for agents? **[Reach out for early access →](/ai/Early%20Access)**
+Want in before the public release, or hands-on help making your codebase dramatically more efficient for agents?

+<a href="https://zalt.me/services" target="_blank" rel="noopener noreferrer" className="button button--primary" style={{fontSize: '1.1rem', padding: '0.85rem 2rem', marginTop: '0.5rem', marginBottom: '0.5rem'}}>Book a session →</a>

+Or see **[Early Access](/ai/Early%20Access)** for what's included.